mssimanju/Bag-of-visual-words/README.md

 The image files I got from University of Macau are too large to upload, please put your images in './data/images' and have a try.

-Matching usting brute force matching
+Matching using brute force matcher

 <img width="683" alt="联想截图_20250318160636" src="https://github.com/user-attachments/assets/8c41d830-854c-44ca-b71a-75c016f1d650" />